braintelligencePL/playgrounds/tips_tricks/mongoDB/README.md

 ### Just find
 - `db.COLLECTION.find()` <br>
-📜 Returns cursor to entries.
-Kind of, similar to paging.
+📜 Returns all entries. (kind of because we have here a cursor returned).

 - `db.COLLECTION.find().pretty()` <br>
-📜 Returns cursor to entries - well formatted.
+📜 same but well formatted.

 <br>